10 Best Examples of Ancient Greek Architecture

 The Great Theater of Epidaurus

-Considering the ancient architecture, this theater is said to be having all kinds of modern aesthetics from stage building to the auditorium.
-The theater carries its unique feature and Hellenistic feel as it is not modified or recreated and preserved in its original form has the capacity of accommodating 13000 to 14000 people.
+Considering the ancient architecture, this theater, a part of famous Greek buildings, is said to be having all kinds of modern aesthetics from the stage building to the auditorium.
+The theater carries its unique feature and Hellenistic feels as if it is not modified or recreated and preserved in its original form, and has the capacity of accommodating 13000 to 14000 people.

 The Great Theater of Epidaurus